Functional Security Monitoring in the Power Grid

 StationGuard monitors the configuration revision fields from messages in the network 24/7 and detects changes in device configurations.

-StationGuard runs continuous comparisons of the IEC 61850 configuration parameters with the specifications in the SCL file.
+StationGuard runs continuous comparisons of the IEC 61850 configuration parameters with the specifications of your prior input or SCL files.
 Typical misconfigurations like incorrect VLAN configuration, erroneous GOOSE parameters, or wrong datasets are detected.

 StationGuard measures the transmission time of each GOOSE message.
 Besides denial-of-service attacks, this reveals failures and time synchronization issues from IEDs, as well as network problems like overload.